Val Kilmer Details Romances With Angelina Jolie, Cher, Cindy Crawford & ‘Most Painful’ Heartbreak In New Book

 As for Crawford, Kilmer wrote that the supermodel helped him find happiness after his divorce from ex-wife Joanne Whalley, whom he was married to from 1988 to 1996.

-And it’s no surprise that Jolie, whom Kilmer worked with on the 2004 movie Alexander, is described as “the most soulful and serious” of all of his famous exes.
+It’s also no surprise that Jolie — whom Kilmer worked with on the 2004 movie Alexander — is described as “the most soulful and serious” of all of his famous exes.
 He added that when people ask what the Oscar-winning mom of six is like, he tells them “she’s like other women and other superstars, just MORE.”